 On Tuesday, March 24, community leaders, an immigration lawyer, and a doctor came together in a conference call to urge the State of Ohio and counties to do everything in their power to reduce the number of people being held in Ohio’s jails and prisons, in the name of public health.

-Also today, nearly 60 Ohio organizations and 336 individuals sent a letter to Governor DeWine, Ohio Department of Health Director Dr. Amy Acton, and county health and law enforcement officials, making the same demand.
+Over 60 Ohio organizations and 374 individuals sent a letter to Governor DeWine, Ohio Department of Health Director Dr. Amy Acton, and county health and law enforcement officials, making the same demand.

 The press call featured the following speakers: Nazly Mamedova, Cincinnati immigration lawyer; Dr. Laura Chambers-Kersh, family medicine physician, Beavercreek; Sylvie Bello, Cameroon American Council and the friend of a detained woman who will relocate to Ohio when released; Yvonka Hall, Executive Director, Northeast Ohio Black Health Coalition; Chrissy Stonebraker-Martinez, Co-Director, InterReligious Task Force on Central America and Colombia, Cleveland; and Houleye Thiam, President, Mauritanian Network for Human Rights in US, Columbus.
 Lynn Tramonte, Director of the Ohio Immigrant Alliance moderated the call.